Jacebob/MoonerPaid-Cracked/README.md

 # MoonerPaid-Cracked

- An Exclusively Remunerated ModMenu for Gorilla Tag, Orchestrated Without My Participation in the Unlawful Act of Cracking; Trust Me, Good Fellow :)
+This is an exclusive, paid mod menu for Gorilla Tag, created without my involvement in the illegal act of cracking.
+Trust me ;)

-Moreover, I Admonish You with the Utmost Urgency Not to Install This From Any Other Source, as Anyone Claiming to Have Cracked It Is Probably Virus.
-So I would not recommend it.
+I strongly advise you not to install this from any other source, as anyone claiming to have cracked it is most likely distributing a virus.
+Therefore, I do not recommend it.

-# Discliamer
+# Disclaimer
-(I, the Creator, Disclaim any Responsibility for the Consequences of Your Actions, Including Any Penalties or Sanctions Incurred in Gorilla Tag.)
+As the creator, I do not accept any responsibility for the consequences of your actions, including any penalties or sanctions incurred in Gorilla Tag.

 # Help
-Before Running Gorilla Tag Please Run the Mooner Paid Crack Then Run Gorilla Tag that should fix all of your problems (Most of them lmao)
+Before running Gorilla Tag, please run the Mooner Paid Crack, and then launch Gorilla Tag, which should resolve most of your issues (well, most of them, haha).
+If it detects a virus, it's because it's injecting code into Gorilla Tag, so just click "run anyway" or "download anyway."